-Poster Presentations will be displayed for the duration of the conference in the poster display area in A0 size, portrait orientation and on the conference app and website.
+Poster Presentations will be displayed on Tuesday 7 and Wednesday 8 May in the poster display area in A0 size, portrait orientation and on the conference app and website.

 Each poster board will be individually numbered and each poster presenter will be allocated a poster board number which will be noted on the conference website, app and in the pocket program.

-Posters should not be taken down before the end of lunch on Wednesday 30 May 2018.
+Posters should not be taken down until after afternoon tea on Wednesday 8 May 2019.

 If you need to store any display items please ask at the registration desk.

 Velcro dots and tacks to affix your poster to your board will also be available at the registration desk.

 A poster session will be hosted in the poster display area following the close of conference sessions on Tuesday 7 May 2019.

 Please include on your poster all contact details including name(s), organisation name, job title and email address(es).
 You may want to add your mobile phone number so delegates can arrange to meet you at your poster at specific times.
 Bringing some extra business cards to leave at your poster is also a good idea.

 Inform the conference organisers if you need power and/or intend to go online.

 If you are unfamiliar with poster session, the following may be useful: